jdavcs/dotfiles/README.md

-Dotfiles.
+Min dotfiles for remote servers.
 Run `python setup.py` to create the links.
 (Warning: links will overrite existing links or files)

 ## License